aryy8/aryy8/README.md

 - 👋 Hi, I’m @aryy8
-- 👀 I’m interested in exploring tech
+- 👀 I’m interested in building in public
-- 🌱 I’m currently learning github
+- 🌱 I’m currently learning github & open source
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: linkedin www.linkedin.com/in/aryy8
 - 😄 Pronouns: he/him